Why You Need a Lawyer When You Buy or Sell a House

 A lawyer can help you avoid some common problems with a home purchase or sale.
 For example, a seller may sign a brokerage agreement that does not deal with a number of legal issues.
 This happens quite often as realtors often use standard forms, expecting that they will cover all situations.

 In the absence of an agreement to the contrary, the seller may become liable to pay a brokerage commission even if a sale does not occur, or they may be forced to pay more than one brokerage commission.
-If the agreement allows the seller the right to negotiate on their own behalf, however, you may avoid this potential problem.
+This is not always the case, however, because some states explicitly prohibit brokers from collecting unearned commissions.
+Nevertheless, it is better to have a written agreement with your broker to avoid uncertainty.

 It is thus recommended that the seller have the advice and guidance of an attorney with respect to a brokerage agreement.
 Even if the agreement is a standard form, its terms should be explained to the seller and revised, if necessary.